New England Patriots vs. Buffalo Bills NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Bills stats and trends

-- Buffalo is 8-2 against the spread and 8-2 overall when the team puts up more than 16.2 points.
+- When Buffalo records more than 16.2 points, it is 8-2 against the spread and 8-2 overall.

-- Buffalo is 8-4 against the spread and 8-4 overall when the team totals more than 307.5 yards.
+- In games that Buffalo amasses more than 307.5 yards, the team is 8-4 against the spread and 8-4 overall.

-- The Bills have 19 giveaways this season, while the Patriots have 27 takeaways.

 Home and road insights

-- New England is 4-3 against the spread, and 3-4 overall, at home this season.
+- New England is 4-3 against the spread, and 3-4 overall, at home this year.

 - As 2.5-point favorites or more at home, the Patriots are 3-2 ATS.

-- New England has hit the over in four of seven home games this year.
+- In seven games at home this year, New England has gone over the total four times.

-- The average point total in Patriots home games this season is 45.4 points, 1.9 more than this outing's over/under (43.5).
+- The average point total in Patriots home games this season is 45.4 points, 1.9 more than this matchup's over/under (43.5).

-- Buffalo is 4-3 overall, and 4-3 against the spread, in away games.

-- This year, as 2.5-point underdogs or more away from home, the Bills are 3-2 ATS.

 - Bills away games this season average 50.3 total points, 6.8 more than this contest's over/under (43.5).